Graduate Assistantship Program

 Steps to Becoming a GA

-Students must first apply and be admitted to a graduate degree program - Conditionally admitted students, on a limited basis, will be eligible for a one semester appointment.
-If unconditional admission is not obtained within that one semester, the student will lose his/her GA appointment.
+Students must first apply and be admitted to a graduate degree program.
 Unconditionally admitted students are eligible for a GA position for up to four semesters (two years).

 2. Enroll in Nine Graduate Hours